 The mission of a Bachelor of Science degree in Hospitality and Tourism Management is to prepare students for hospitality management jobs in this industry’s dynamic and increasingly global area.
 This academic program helps them learn about human resource development in this field.

 Through this journey, students learn how to think strategically and create their set of values regarding a hospitality setting.
 You can be part of many adventurous and exciting careers if you set your mind to get this specific degree.
 Read below to see how you can add more value to the world of hospitality management and tourism.

 1. Travel Agent

-Travel agents are the gurus of simplifying the process of planning a trip.
+On the top of the list of hospitality management jobs, we have the travel agents — the gurus of simplifying the process of planning a trip.
 They provide consultation services, special offers, and travel packages for people seeking a change of environment.
 Beyond that, they can book your flights, hotel rooms, cruises, rental cars, resort stays, or events.
 When they accept the details on their client’s travel plans, agents get to researching relevant information like weather conditions, required documents for the destination and safety regulations.
 Travel agents may be serving individuals, corporations, or both.
 Usually, they also specify in a specific aspect of traveling e.x leisure travel, business trips, but also location-specific journeys such as Europe or Asia.

 2. Travel Attendants

 Travel Attendants are the ones in charge to provide services for the safety and comfort of passengers in aircraft, ships, and railway sleeping cars.
 Apparently, 78 % of people working as travel attendants are female.
 However, don’t let gender stereotypes stop you from an amazing career you can achieve, considering airline travel is one of the largest tourism-related industries.
 The most famous job known in this area of hospitality is working as a flight attendant.
 Other hospitality management jobs related to travel attendance are:

 - Travel security